Ready for Valentine’s heart craft?

-Try this Rainbow Valentine Heart activity and create a handful more for classmates!
+Try this rainbow Valentine’s heart craft and create a handful more for classmates!

-Once my boys, 3.5 and 5, heard rainbows and hearts they both came running.
+Once my boys heard rainbows and hearts, they both came running.
 Bummer, I thought.
 I should have made more.
 Not a bad problem to have because you can whip this up in minutes!

 Rainbow Valentine Hearts are so much fun to make.